harigabor96/Wildfires/README.md

 One of the issues of traditional architectures was that some operations that are necessary from a business point of view (deduplication, row updates) involve reading the whole historic dataset in the Data Warehouse.
 In a partitioned dataset, this can be mitigated by choosing the partitions carefully and making sure that partition pruning is in effect when possible.

-### Preserving Data Quality and providing Flexibility for Analytics - Persistence at the Lowest Granularity and Schema Separation
-The main idea behind this architecture originates from Inmon, in a way that data should be persisted at the lowest granularity, which eliminates the problems that emerge from the combination of varying batch sizes, late-arriving data, and aggregation/windowing.
-It's worth noting that this design pattern allows lowering the granularity (explode) and storing tables of different grains separately (Gold Zone) to provide a flexible and clear structure for analysis.

-Just like aggregation, horizontal (join/merge) integration breaks when late arriving data is present as joining two tables via a pipeline would require the relevant batches of each data source to be available at the exact same time.
-Vertical integration (union/append) can be performed, however, it's not ideal as it would require two tables from separate sources to have the same schema.
-On top of this, the need might arise to separate the two tables in query time, which would mean filtering, which is more costly as an operation than union.

-These problems can be easily solved by keeping the DAG of each Data Mart as a "Forest" where Bronze tables are the trunks and Gold tables are the topmost branches.
-When the separation (filtering) of tables with multiple business event/entity types into individual tables is added on top of this, the Gold Zone will provide maximum flexibility and performance for query time aggregation and integration, and also minimize storage and schema complexity.

 ### Handling Changing and Historical Data - Functional Data Engineering with Snapshots and Archives
 The schema for the final persistence layer (Gold Zone) is my own creation and it draws from OLTP database design (specifically the posting mechanism of ERP systems) and functional programming/data engineering.
 My key observation here was that data present in the source is either:
 - A closed record, that is never changed again, which means it’s immutable.